 Collaborative supervision involves supervisor and supervisee(s) engaging together to understand and to explore supervisory material such as the relationship between counsellor and client, ethical issues and the supervisee(s) professional development.
 This is a joint process and it is understood that each person has something important to bring to the enquiry, for example, professional experience, intuition, cognitive understanding, knowledge, wisdom and relationship with the client.

-Collaborative supervision is most effective when there is a trusting, warm and respectful relationship between supervisor and supervisee(s).
+Collaborative supervision is most effective when there is a trusting, warm and respectful relationship between the supervisor and supervisee(s).
 It is important that the supervisor is willing to carefully consider any personal feedback and welcomes discussion.
-It is essential that supervisee(s) feel comfortable enough with their supervisor or within a supervision group to be self-reflective and to explore their client work openly.
+It is essential that supervisees feel comfortable enough with their supervisor or within a supervision group to be self-reflective and to explore their client's work openly.

-Individual one to one Supervision: the first session is an opportunity to get to know each other, to check that both people wish to continue working together and to discuss any expectations and concerns regarding supervision.
+Individual one-to-one supervision: The first session is an opportunity to get to know each other, to check that both people wish to continue working together and to discuss any expectations and concerns regarding supervision.
 Contracting might include agreeing upon the level of confidentiality and frequency, length and cost of sessions.
-Counselling course and workplace requirements may be specified.
+Counselling courses and workplace requirements may be specified.

 Supervisees may have different therapeutic approaches and it is important that the supervisor has adequate knowledge of their perspectives and a respectful attitude towards all reputable approaches.
 This ensures that all supervisees are facilitated to work beneficially and ethically according to their own approach.